willnguyen1312/zoom-image/README.md

 A little library to zoom image on hover.
 It is typical experience on e-commerce sites.
 Examples are written with Preact, React, Svelte, Vanilla JS and Vue.

+- ✅ Zoom on hover
+- 🚧 Zoom on wheel (Porting from battle-tested library of mine - https://react-zoomable-media.netlify.app/)

 ## Demo

 ![Demo](./demo.gif)